dahlend/platers/readme.md

 # Platers

+Platers figures out where in the sky an image was pointed by matching its stars against a reference catalog.
+The technical term for this is Plate Solving.

-Platers is a Rust library and toolset for computing the astrometry of a sky image -- *plate solving*.
-It identifies star asterisms with geometric hashing and is built to solve **many images quickly**: the index is memory-mapped and stays resident, so each solve runs without re-reading the sky.
+Platers is a Rust library and toolset that identifies star asterisms with geometric hashing and is built to solve **many images quickly**: the index is memory-mapped and stays resident, so each solve runs without re-reading the sky.

-Platers produces a **first-pass** WCS -- a sub-arcsecond solution good enough to stand on its own or to seed a later step.
-Squeezing out state-of-the-art astrometry takes a further refinement pass against a deep catalog, which is outside Platers' scope.
+Platers produces a World Coordinate System (WCS) accurate to sub-arcsecond, good enough to stand on its own or to seed a later step.
+Squeezing out state-of-the-art astrometry takes a further refinement pass against a more complete stellar catalog, which is outside Platers' scope.

+Its important to note that Platers does **not** operate on raw images, pixel coordinates of stars must be provided as inputs.

+## Typical Performance

+This tool is designed to be fast, if you have a position hint most WCS solutions are found in less than 0.25 seconds.
+Blind searches typically take less than 1-2 seconds.

+Note that we also include proper motion, so if a date of observation is available that can improve astrometry by a few fractions of an arcsecond.

+The default catalog settings are designed for typical ground telescopes, however the catalog builder will happily function on other pixel scales.
+In those cases a custom stellar catalog that goes deeper than 13.5 mag will need to be constructed.
+See below for more details.

+## The dataset

+The full dataset is large (multi-GB) and rebuildable.
+A prebuilt catalog.parquet file is available in the initial release assets on github.
+Everything can be rebuilt from scratch, however it takes time:

+- **the reference catalog** (`catalog.parquet`) - Gaia DR3 to G <= 13.5
+  (Gaia-preferred), plus Tycho-2 for the bright stars Gaia misses. ~11.2M stars.
+  Used for verification, refinement, and distortion (SIP) fitting.
+- **the all-sky quad index** (`.qidx`) - built at a uniform target **stellar density** (~70 stars/deg^2) rather than a flat magnitude cut, so index size is decoupled from catalog depth and small fields still get enough stars.
+(Without `--target-density`, the builder falls back to a flat `--stars-per-cell` cap, default 10.)
+- **the source inputs** - what the catalog is rebuilt from (raw Gaia tiles and the Tycho-2 catalog).

+A catalog is just a Parquet table of `ra, dec, mag` in degrees (plus an `id`).

 ## How it works

-A solve takes a list of detected source pixel positions (plus brightnesses) and recovers the WCS -- where on the sky the image was taken, at what scale and rotation.
+A solve takes a list of detected source pixel positions (plus brightnesses) and recovers the WCS - where on the sky the image was taken, at what scale and rotation.

 1. **Uniformize** the detected stars on a grid sized to the index's `HEALPix` cells (brightest-per-cell), so density is even regardless of how crowded the